danloh/mdSilo-web/README.md

 ## Credits

-mdSilo is and will be inspired by many note-taking tools.
+mdSilo is inspired by [notabase](https://github.com/churichard/notabase) and many other note-taking tools.

-**Thanks to Richard for [his work on Notabase](https://github.com/churichard/notabase)**.
-The project is forked from Notabase and has something changed.

 ## Self-Hosting Web App